-Nadia in my picture is in a golden world of her own, yet to complete that feeling of peace and calm with an element of voluptuousness, she has in her hand a Choco Pie.
+Nadia in my picture is shown in a golden world of her own: or in Baudelaire’s words: “There all is order and beauty, Luxury, peace, and pleasure” – she has in her hand her coveted Choco Pie.

 Could a humble marshmallow overturn the cruellest of communist dictatorships?

 The Choco Pie has become something of a symbol of unattainable luxury in North Korea.
 The simple marshmallow confection in a gaudy red wrapper was imported into North Korea from the South and for a while was condoned by the Communist regime – indeed it was often used as a perk for workers who excelled themselves or exceeded production targets.
 Things turned sour however when Choco Pies began to be used as an alternative currency and dictator Kim Jong Un’s regime banned them.

 South Koreans are a canny lot and they started to send over helium balloons carrying the outlawed confection, on one mass airlift 50 balloons carried 10,000 pies.
 North Korean soldiers have fired on the balloons and Kim Jong Un says he will shell the launching pad which is close to the border.